 - Hook for hanging and strong magnet for attaching to a surface

 - 12 month warranty

-The Bayco SL-2125 is a corded work light for mechanics that is made in the USA.
-It is designed specifically to be heavy duty and for use within garages.
-The brand claim that it has been tested for durability and safety within the toughest of situations.
+The Bayco SL-2125 is a corded work light that is made in the USA and designed specifically for mechanics.
+It utilizes a heavy duty design, which according to the brand has been tested for durability and safety within the toughest of environments.

 Other features of the Bayco SL-2125 include: